 The benefits of human milk are widely known: Breastfed children are at lower risk of infection, allergies, asthma, arthritis, diabetes, obesity, cardiovascular disease, and some childhood and adult cancers.
 (Another way to think of it—a perspective that has been gaining traction in recent years—is that formula-fed infants are at higher risk for these health conditions.)

-The chemicals found in breast milk because it is a relatively convenient body fluid that can be obtained non-invasively, and because results give a sense of chemical load for both the mother and her breastfeeding infant.
+Bio-monitoring programs look for chemicals in breast milk because it is a body fluid that can be obtained non-invasively, and because results give a sense of chemical load for both the mother and her breastfeeding infant.

-How to be a healthier breastfeeding mother
+How to be a Healthier Breastfeeding Mother

-Steps that can help reduce the chemical burden in your body and your breast milk include:
+Steps that can help reduce the chemical burden in your body (and your breast milk) include:

 - Exercise.
-In addition to getting more vegetables on your plate, pregnant women and breastfeeding mothers can also get into shape.
+In addition to getting more vegetables on your plate, pregnant women and breastfeeding mothers can get into shape.
 Many chemicals linger in fat cells, so a woman with a higher body mass index (BMI) will accumulate and transfer more chemicals.
 (The exception here is lead.
 It’s stored in the bones, and is more likely to stay put rather than transfer to the baby if you maintain a good calcium intake and healthy bone metabolism during pregnancy.)